scriptella/scriptella-etl/trunk/samples/ldap/jdbc/readme.txt

 ldapsearch -b "dc=scriptella" "(objectclass=*)"

 Execute ldap2db.xml script to migrate data from LDAP to HSQLDB database named "outdb".
+Note: Use command line "execute ldap2db.xml" to run the script.

 Migration of database data to LDAP.
 -----------------------------------
 db2ldap.xml script migrates users and roles from an in-memory database to LDAP.